Is my credit card information secure?

 Should I purchase black line copies or a vellum copy?

-If you are planning to make relatively simple modifications to the plans and your building department is willing to accept plans with hand written changes on them, then black line copies are acceptable.
-You will receive a Copyright License along with the plans which gives you the legal right to build the house (one time only) and modify the plan if so desired.
+If you are planning to make relatively simple modifications to the plans and your building department is willing to accept plans with handwritten changes on them, then black line copies are acceptable.
+You will receive a Copyright License along with the plans which give you the legal right to build the house (one time only) and modify the plan if so desired.

 If you plan to make more complicated changes to the plans or if your building department will now allow you to use plans with written changes on them, you will be better off purchasing a vellum copy, which your designer or architect will be able to work directly on to make changes.
 The vellum copy acts as a “master set” on which you can make changes and then print up as many copies as you need.
 This is an easy way to ensure that everyone involved in the project from the bank to the builder is working on the same set of plans.